Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness: Pareto Adversarial Robustness

-\textbf{Two-Moment Objective Function.} The two-moment form is a common practice in the Pareto optimization.
-For example, in the financial portfolio theory, the mean-variance optimization is normally leveraged to compute the \textit{Pareto Efficient Front}, where the risk of asset portfolio, measured by their variances, is minimized to balance different correlations of these assets given an expected return from the investor.
+\textbf{Two-Moment Objective Function.} The two-moment form is a common practice in Pareto optimization.
+For example, in the financial portfolio theory, the mean-variance optimization is normally leveraged to compute the \textit{Pareto Efficient Front}, where the risk of the asset portfolio, measured by their variances, is minimized to balance the different correlations of these assets given an expected return from the investor.
 Similarly, the square loss of the difference between each loss pair in Eq.~\ref{eq_alpha} measures their mutual impacts.
-For instance, the descending of $\mathcal{L}_{\text{PGD}}$ tends to increase $\mathcal{L}_{\text{RT}}$ as they have a fundamental trade-off relationship.
-We hope to mitigate all these mutual impacts, measured by the weighted quadratic difference, among all losses given an expected robustness level $r$ we hope to achieve.
-In the implementation, as we regard all losses as random variables with its stochasticity arising from the mini-batch sampling from data, we leverage sliding windows technique to compute their expectations.
-Our bi-level optimization within a batch is: (1) $\theta$: update parameters $\theta$ via SGD (2) $\alpha$: solve $\alpha$ via quadratic programming.
+For instance, a decrease in $\mathcal{L}_{\text{PGD}}$ tends to increase $\mathcal{L}_{\text{RT}}$ as they have a fundamental trade-off relationship.
+We hope to mitigate all these mutual impacts, measured by the weighted quadratic differences, among all losses given an expected robustness level of $r$.
+In the implementation, as we regard all losses as random variables with their stochasticity arising from the mini-batch sampling from data, we leverage the sliding windows technique to compute their expectations.
+Our bi-level optimization within a batch is (1) $\theta$: update parameters $\theta$ via SGD and (2) $\alpha$: solve $\alpha$ via quadratic programming.
 Denote the random variables $\mathcal{L}_0,\mathcal{L}_1,\mathcal{L}_2,\mathcal{L}_3$ with mean vector $\mu$ and covariance matrix $\Sigma$.
 We transform our lower-level optimization regarding $\alpha$ as the following standard quadratic form: